igor725/VoxelSpaceSDL/README.md

 ## Building

 * On Windows you need to run the ``build.bat`` batch script in Visual Studio Developer Environment.
 Or... just open Visual Studio Code and press F5 button.
 If you need png image support, open ``build.bat`` in the text editor and set ``USE_SDL_IMAGE`` to ``1``.
 * There are no build script for Linux yet, but it can be compiled without any changes in the source code.
-Just use ``gcc main.c -oout/vs -DUSE_SDL_IMAGE $(pkg-config --cflags --libs sdl2 SDL2_image)``.
+Just use ``gcc main.c -oout/vs -DUSE_SDL_IMAGE $(pkg-config --cflags --libs sdl2 SDL2_image) -lm``.

 ## Notes